 It focuses on improvement activity in literacy, numeracy and health and wellbeing in specific areas of Scotland.
 It will also support and complement the broader range of initiatives and programmes to ensure that all of Scotland's children and young people reach their full potential.

 The £750 million Attainment Scotland Fund is a targeted initiative focused on supporting pupils in the local authorities of Scotland with the highest concentrations of deprivation.

 The nine 'Challenge Authorities' are Glasgow, Dundee, Inverclyde, West Dunbartonshire, North Ayrshire, Clackmannanshire, North Lanarkshire, East Ayrshire and Renfrewshire.
 It initially focused on primary schools.

 A number of primary schools outwith the Challenge Authorities, with significant proportions of their pupils living in deprived areas are also benefiting.
 These schools have been identified on the basis of supporting a significant proportion of pupils and families from communities which are facing some of the greatest challenges.
 Many of these schools are already doing well for all of their pupils and we want to learn from and spread this practice.

 The scope of the attainment challenge is being extended to support up to 133 secondary schools.

 The Pupil Equity Funding is being provided as part of the £750 million Attainment Scotland Fund which will be invested over the current parliamentary term (2016 to 2021).

 The Pupil Equity Funding is allocated directly to schools and targeted at closing the poverty related attainment gap.
-In 2017 to 2018, £120 million will be distributed.

 Every council area is benefitting from Pupil Equity Funding and 95% of schools in Scotland have been allocated funding for pupils in P1-S3 known to be eligible for free school meals.